The influence of packing protocol, size ratio, and pore structure on fractal exponents in dense polydisperse packings: Introduction

 In practice, however, the fractal power-law behaviour is always realized within a \emph{finite} fractal range, and thus the relation between the power-law exponent of the structure factor and fractal dimension should be used with some caveats: it is valid only if the fractal range in momentum space is \emph{sufficiently long}.
 This ``rule of thumb'' is well known in experimental studies of fractal aggregates using small-angle scattering \cite{schmidt91}, which directly yields the structure factor of the system under study.

 As shown in the previous paper \cite{cherny23}, the fractal range of densely packed disks or spheres with a power-law size distribution is determined by their largest-to-smallest size ratio, and this result is still valid in the thermodynamic limit \cite{cherny24}.
 In the paper \cite{monti23}, the ratio was taken in two dimensions from $100$ to $300$ for various exponents $D$ of the distribution\footnote{Note that in the paper \cite{monti23}, the notation $\beta=D+1$ is used.}.
 It is shown below in Sec.~\ref{sec:monti} that these ratios are not large enough to obtain the correct value of the fractal dimension of the system.
-To this end, the data of jammed packings with CP protocol of Ref.~\cite{monti23} are reproduced for a specific value of the exponent $D=1.5$ and the size ratio $292$.
+To this end, the data of jammed packings with the CP protocol of Ref.~\cite{monti23} are reproduced for a specific value of the exponent $D=1.5$ and the size ratio $292$.
 We calculate both structure factor and mass-radius relation and obtain the discrepancy between the exponents $\alpha$ [$S(q)\sim 1/q^{\alpha}$] and $D_{\mathrm{f}}$ [$M(r)\sim r^{D_{\mathrm{f}}}$] in the corresponding fractal ranges: $\alpha\simeq1.31$ and $D_{\mathrm{f}}\simeq1.419$, see Fig.~\ref{fig:DT_CP_300} and Table \ref{tab:exponents} below.
 This discrepancy is due to the insufficient size ratio.

-Increasing the size ratio to $R/a = 1575$ and keeping the other parameters unchanged (see Sec.~\ref{sec:CPP1500} below), we obtain $\alpha\simeq1.41$ and ${D_{\mathrm{f}}}\simeq1.441$, which are much closer to each other, although its value is still different from $D=1.5$ predicted by our model of dense random packings.
+Increasing the size ratio to $R/a = 1575$ and keeping the other parameters unchanged (see Sec.~\ref{sec:CPP1500} below), we obtain $\alpha\simeq1.41$ and ${D_{\mathrm{f}}}\simeq1.441$, which are much closer to each other, although these values are still different from $D=1.5$ predicted by our model of dense random packings.